moiri/kobold/README.md

             "maxFps": 40
                 frame cap

-            "skyBox": false
-                Enable or disable the skyBox.
-The skyBopx is a box that takes the size of the whole document and is used to cut off overlapping elements of the character in order to not modify the document size when walking out of the document.
-                Attention: Due to the absolute positionning of the skyBox any element with a negative absolute position will break the position of the character.

-            "skyBoxId": "skyBox"
-                Id name of the skyBox.

             "solidClass": "solid"
                 Class name definig which elements are solid, i.e. with which elements the character is colliding (lets call them